 |Democrat Party national campaign banner, 1844|

 The primary issue of the 1844 election was slavery and the potential annexation of Texas.
-The Whigs were against annexation of Texas, wishing to keep the delicate balance between free and slave states.
+The Whigs were against the annexation of Texas, wishing to keep the delicate balance between free and slave states.
 The Loco-Focos were for annexation.
 James K. Polk emerged as the unlikely Democratic flag-bearer - America's first "dark horse" candidate.
 He received no votes on the first seven ballots at the convention, in contrast to Henry Clay, who the Whigs chose unanimously on the first ballot.

-Clay and Frelinghuysen ended up losing the popular vote by 38,000 - out of 2.7 million votes cast, and lost the electoral college 170-105.
-Third Party anti-slavery candidate James G. Birney collected more than 2% of the popular vote and may have cost the Whigs the election.
+Clay and Frelinghuysen ended up losing the popular vote by 38,000 - out of 2.7 million votes cast and lost the electoral college 170-105.
+Third-Party anti-slavery candidate James G. Birney collected more than 2% of the popular vote and may have cost the Whigs the election.
 His 15,000 votes in New York, where Clay and Polk were separated by only 5,000 votes, probably tipped those 36 electoral votes to the Democrats, depriving Hillsborough of its very own home-grown vice president!